-The Board encourages continuing education opportunities for Directors to ensure their knowledge of the Corporation's business stays current and to maintain or enhance their directorial skills.
+Continuing education opportunities are provided to Directors to ensure their knowledge of the Corporation's business stays current and to maintain or enhance their directorial skills.

 4.12 Annual Performance Review

 The Board conducts, through the Corporate Governance Committee, an annual review of Board and Committee effectiveness (including Director's individual contributions).